opensearch-project/project-website/_posts/2024-04-03-UsingDocumentationForUsabilityStudies.md

 ### Usability Study Toolkit

-The illustrations above are offered to the open source community as a [usability study toolkit](https://www.figma.com/community/file/1354537053014589491).
-The toolkit includes essential set of components to plan and run the study including a questionnaire template and a task board to track the responses from participants.
-Organizing the assets in Figma will simplify the process of presenting your study to the stakeholders and reporting.
-The Usability study toolkit is available on [OpenSearch page on Figma community](https://www.figma.com/@OpenSearch), and it is available to all Figma users to share and adapt in their work for any purpose.
+The preceding examples are offered to the open-source community as a [usability study toolkit](https://www.figma.com/community/file/1354537053014589491).
+The toolkit includes an essential set of components for planning and running a usability study, including a questionnaire template and a task board for tracking participant responses.
+Organizing your assets in Figma can simplify the process of presenting your study to stakeholders.
+The usability study toolkit is available on the [OpenSearch Project community Figma page](https://www.figma.com/@OpenSearch).
 ![](/assets/media/blog-images/2024-04-03-UsingDocumentationForUsabilityStudies/Screenshot 2024-03-26 at 10.40.43 AM.png)
 *How to use the Figma file (Instructions):*
 ![](/assets/media/blog-images/2024-04-03-UsingDocumentationForUsabilityStudies/Screenshot 2024-03-26 at 10.41.39 AM.png)